-Sampling London’s Royal Docks like a giant drum machine!
-Once the largest enclosed docks in the world, the Royal Docks is currently one of the most significant regeneration projects in the UK and, taking place across the 4 km stretch of the historic area, Join the Docks is the annual festival celebrating creativity and community.
-Our project Drum & Docks has been selected for their Autumn 2020 programme that sought projects using the Royal Docks as a creative playground.
+Recording, sampling and using London’s Royal Docks like a giant drum machine!
+Once the largest enclosed docks in the world, the Royal Docks is currently one of the most significant regeneration projects in the UK and, taking place across the 4 km stretch of the historic area, Join the Docks is their annual festival celebrating creativity and community.
+Our project Drum & Docks was selected for their autumn 2020 programme that sought projects using the Royal Docks as a creative playground.

-The peice sees percussionists play everything from boats, railings and footbridges to the actual buildings and local landmarks.
+The piece sees percussionists play everything from boats, railings and footbridges to the actual buildings and local landmarks.
 Drum & Docks blends music and architecture where the Royal Docks themselves become the actual instruments, showcasing both local drumming talent and the magnificence of the Royal Docks themselves.
-We created the piece with the participation of Newham Music, Flat 50 Arts and East London’s Dhol Academy – who’ve since the 1980’s nurtured thousands of talented drummers playing dhol, the double-headed drum widely used throughout the Indian subcontinent.
+We created the piece with the participation of Newham Music, Flat 50 Arts and regular collaborators east London’s Dhol Academy, who’ve since the 1980’s have nurtured thousands of talented drummers playing dhol, the double-headed drum widely used throughout the Indian subcontinent.
 Watch video below.

 “Everything is a drum once you find the right rhythm” – TIME OUT